-Later when the Sri Lanka Government allowed to import used motorbikes from Japan, thousands of 50 CC and 90 CC bikes came in to Sri Lanka as Honda super cub, Honda Chaly and Honda C90 postman model.
+Later when the Sri Lanka Government allowed importing used motorbikes from Japan, tens of thousands of 50 CC and 90 CC bikes came in to Sri Lanka as Honda Super Cub, Honda Chaly and Honda C90 postman model.
 They were selling from each corner of the towns.
 Then Yamaha, Suzuki and Kawasaki too came from there to dominate the local market.
 But Honda became the popular one over here and they introduced the brand new CD125, CD 185 and the CD 200 with 4 stroke engines and they ruled the roads of Sri Lanka.
 In all of this CD 200 became the popular one for its engine sound, separate seating and the shining metallic body parts.

-On the cross country, X-Trail and the off-road riding pleasure riding the Yamaha two stroke machines took the sales lead for their durability.
+On the cross country, Trail and for the off-road riding pleasure riding the Yamaha two stroke machines took the sales lead for their durability.

 As the Japanese new machine prices started to climb up wards rapidly after the Dollar exchange rate increase and the Indian assembled motorbikes invaded Sri Lanka with their low price tag with high quality finishing along with freely available spare parts for them.
 Most of these Indian motorcycles spare parts match with the original Japanese motorcycle makers.
 So Bajaj, TVS, Hero, Royal Enfield and some other brands started to dominate the Sri Lanka two wheel markets.
 Bajaj is the market leader with their two wheelers and three wheels in Sri Lanka.
 Still the Japan machines are considered as the top purchase one by the local people, if they have the money to pay for it.